 For adults, this could lead to making inappropriate comments in social settings as well as potentially costly outbursts in professional settings.
 Children can become more prone to fights and disruptive classroom behavior, affecting their safety and education.

-TBI Effects on Cognitive Abilities
+Brain Injury Effects on Cognitive Abilities

 Some researchers believe that severe TBIs can possibly increase the risk of degenerative brain diseases, including Alzheimer’s.
 However, traumatic brain injuries often only impact the short-term memory.
 When interacting with a loved one who has brain damage, you may notice that he or she can recall information learned prior to the accident.
 Yet when it comes to discussing recent events, remembering new names, and completing everyday tasks, your loved one may be forgetful.